 In a recent article for the Sunday Times Style magazine, writer Dolly Alderton finally put into words something I had been feeling for the majority of my life.
 She spoke of this impending sense of doom that she and her friends constantly feel.
 It's as if someone is about to pop out from behind the door and scold you for something.

 It's the feeling that you are about to lose your job even though there is no reason for you to even entertain that idea.
 It's thinking you'll be a bad mother even though you don't plan on having children for at least 10 years.
 It's the feeling that this thing you call 'life' is actually an ongoing reality TV punchline, like your very own Truman Show.

 But, maybe it's the world around us?

 Women never feel good enough.
 Whether it's our bodies, our careers, our friendships or our relationships.

-And there's that word again: enough.
-Women never feel good enough.
-Whether it's our bodies, our careers, our friendships or our relationships.
+Whether it's our bodies, our careers, our friendships or our relationships; we still feel inadequte.
 All around us, there are images and stories of someone better, who is doing more, fulfilling life's prophecies and making us squander our own abilities in the long run.